-Just in case you hadn’t noticed, the Sunshine Coast is the ultimate water sports playground!
-Our home is littered with a plethora of hidden waterways, which are sprinkled with subtropical sand islands.
+The Sunshine Coast is littered with a plethora of waterways which are sprinkled with subtropical sand islands.
 Basically it's a kayaking dream.

-So much to explore, so little time!
-We’ve done the hard work for you and rounded up the best places to dip your toes and drop in your kayak around the Sunshine Coast.
+With so much to explore and so little time, we'll leave you with the our list of the best places to dip your toes and drop in your kayak around the Sunshine Coast.

-This piece of magical waterway heaven is a kayaking utopia and is right here on our southern doorstep.
-Stretching for 35kms (yeah, the goodness just keeps going and going!) from Caloundra’s tail end to Deception Bay, this ecological estuary features an array of lush marine life such as dugongs, dolphins, and turtles, and is a bird-watchers wonderland.
-And with views of the Glass House Mountains, you won’t ever want to go home!
-Unless you’re tired of course.
+This piece of magical waterway heaven is a kayaking utopia and is right here on the Sunshine Coast's southern doorstep.
+Stretching for 35 kilometres, from Caloundra’s tail end to Deception Bay, this ecological estuary features an array of lush marine life such as dugongs, dolphins, and turtles, and is a bird-watcher's wonderland.
+Plus, there's epic views of the Glass House Mountains.
 Take off from Golden Beach, and depending on how much energy you have to burn, start heading where the adventure takes you.
-There’s plenty of sandbars to stop at so make sure you take ample supplies for refuelling.
-Get all the deets here.
+There’s plenty of sandbars to stop at, so make sure you take ample supplies for refuelling.

-You only have to head down to the turquoise waters of this tourist hot spot to see why Cotton Tree ranks as one of the best kayaking spots on the Sunshine Coast.
-Park at the pool and head out to the front of the caravan park to find the ultimate flat-water, board-gliding haven.
-There’s plenty of blue waters to cruise and people watching to amuse.
-The more advanced can catch a few waves at the river mouth, but if you’re still a bit wobbly Sunshine Watercraft can provide you with a crash course.
+You only have to head down to the turquoise waters of this tourist hotspot to see why Cotton Tree ranks as one of the best kayaking spots on the Sunshine Coast.
+Park at the pool and head out the front of the caravan park to find the ultimate flat-water, board-gliding haven.
+The more advanced can catch a few waves at the river mouth, but if you’re still a bit wobbly, the folks at Sunshine Watercraft can provide you with a crash course.

-The spectacular blue waters of this pristine aquatic corridor extend from the river mouth through to Lake Cooroibah and further into the waters of Lake Cootharaba, before continuing north to the Noosa Everglades, which is part of the Great Sandy National Park.
-If the swell is gentle enough, Noosa Main Beach is also a top spot and provides endless clear waters and deep-breathing opportunities.
-Sounds like perfect doesn't it?!
-Get all your deets here.
+The spectacular blue waters of this pristine aquatic corridor extend from the river mouth through to Lake Cooroibah, and further into the waters of Lake Cootharaba, before continuing north to the Noosa Everglades, which is part of the Great Sandy National Park.
+Phew.
+If the swell is small enough, Noosa Main Beach with its endless coves, provides ample exploring opportunities.
+For more information or hire a kayak, click here.

 Admire the cliff faces and cityscapes of Brisbane as you cruise under the Story Bridge or up to South Bank from Kangaroo Point.
-It’s just so central, and they have a huge range of day and night time tours.
-Paddle and Prawns on a Friday night anyone?
-Get all the deets, here.
+It’s just so central.
+Riverlife Brisbane have a huge range of day and night time tours and you can find more information here.

-Brisbane’s earliest water storage damn is our picture-perfect picnicking, swimming and kayaking spot.
-Paddle into the Enoggerra Reservoir from Walkabout Creek and layout on the grassy banks for some post workout R&R. Get all the info, here.
+Brisbane’s earliest water storage dam is our picture-perfect picnicking, swimming and kayaking spot.
+Paddle into the Enoggerra Reservoir from Walkabout Creek and lay on the grassy banks for some post-workout R&R. For more information, click here.

-Just a 55-minute trip to Brisbane’s north, you can take a guided tour through Hays inlet or take your own adventure through the abundant waters of Scarborough and Redcliffe Peninsula.
-Hire your kayak, here.
+Just a 55-minute trip to Brisbane’s north, you can take a guided tour through Hays Inlet or take your own adventure through the abundant waters of Scarborough and Redcliffe Peninsula.
+For more information, click here.

-With some of the best sea breezes in town, you can either hire a kayak or learn to wind and kitesurf at Surf Connect.
-For a post-workout energy reboot, drop into Doug’s Seafood Café for their famous fish and chips, then stroll on up Flinders Parade to the recently refurbed Shorncliffe Pier.
-Get all the details here.
+With some of the best sea breezes around, you can either hire a kayak or learn to wind and kitesurf at Surf Connect.
+For a post-workout energy reboot, drop into Doug’s Seafood Cafe for their famous fish and chips, then stroll up Flinders Parade to the recently refurbished Shorncliffe Pier.
+For more information, click here.

-The heritage listed sunken shipwrecks at Tangalooma are a haven for colourful subtropical reef fish, turtles, stingrays and wobbegongs.
-Never fear capsizing as you lean over for an underwater peek.
-These guys offer transparent kayaks to navigate the crystal blue waters.
+The heritage-listed sunken shipwrecks at Tangalooma are a haven for colourful subtropical reef fish, turtles, stingrays and wobbegongs.
+You won't have to risk rocking the boat for an underwater peek, because these guys offer transparent kayaks to navigate the crystal blue waters.
 Genius!
-Book your tour or hire equipment right here.
+For more information, click here.

-This is where Brisbane meets the bay.
+This is where Brisbane meets the Moreton Bay.
 Kayak alongside the luxury yachts and catamarans as you venture straight out into Moreton Bay from Manly Harbour.
 The calm waters are perfect for stand up paddle boards too!
-For all the details, click here.
+For more information, click here.

-Watch the sunrise over Stradbroke Island and tour the Redlands most scenic locations from Tingalpa Creek, to Victoria Point, Cleveland Point and Coochiemudlo Island.
-Also enjoy the reflections of city lights on the water with their full moon tour for experienced kayakers.
-To book a tour in, click here.
+Watch the sunrise over Stradbroke Island and tour the Redlands most scenic locations from Tingalpa Creek and Victoria Point, to Cleveland Point and Coochiemudlo Island.
+Also enjoy the reflections of city lights on the water with a full moon tour for experienced kayakers.
+For more information, click here.

 North Stradbroke Island

-Ah yes, our local island getaway.
-Straddie is made for nostalgic summer adventures and whale watching winters.
+North Stradbroke Island is made for nostalgic summer adventures and whale-watching winters.
 Jump aboard a kayak and take a tour of Amity Point, Myora Point, Shag Rock, Peel Island and Brown Lake for a freshwater spin.
-For more info click here.
+For more information, click here.